OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 ### LaunchEvent (preview)

 > [!NOTE]
-> This extension point is only supported in [preview](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web with a Microsoft 365 subscription.
+> This extension point is only supported in [preview](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and Windows with a Microsoft 365 subscription.

 This extension point enables an add-in to activate based on supported events in the desktop form factor.
 Currently, the only supported events are `OnNewMessageCompose` and `OnNewAppointmentOrganizer`.
 To learn more about this scenario, see the [Configure your Outlook add-in for event-based activation](../../outlook/autolaunch.md) article.